+This is a continued public hearing item from the Commission's August 18th meeting.
 This MSR evaluates water services provided by the Weaverville Community Services District.
 This report incorporates technical information collected and analyzed by LAFCo staff to make the required MSR and SOI determinations.
 Staff worked closely with District General Manager Tim Kasper during the preparation of this report.

 The District currently has an expanded SOI that is larger than the District boundary.
 The current SOI is approximately 9,243 acres and includes the undeveloped area west of Sidney Gulch Road and the East Branch Road area off East Weaver Creek Road.
-As part of this MSR and SOI Update, a SOI reduction is proposed in order to follow parcel lines and to avoid 341 acres of open space designated territory that would not require the extension of urban services.
-The proposed SOI would total approximately 8,900 acres.
+At the last meeting, the Commission considered staff's recommendation for a SOI reduction in order to follow parcel lines and to avoid 341 acres of open space designated territory that would likely not require the extension of urban services.
+The Commission discussed an alternate SOI boundary that would include portions of the open space designated area totaling 307 acres in the Weaverville CSD's SOI.

 Staff respectfully seeks Commission input with regards to content, conclusions, and recommendations provided in the Weaverville CSD MSR.
-A public hearing notice was posted on the Commission's website and published in the Trinity Journal.
+A public hearing notice was previously posted on the Commission's website and published in the Trinity Journal.